cd-dnco/Jsond/README.md

-# Json'd plugin for Craft CMS 3.x
+# Json'd plugin for Craft CMS 3.x or later

 Adds Twig filters for working with json.